Saucy Santana

 Rashad Jamiyl Spain (born October 8, 1993), known professionally as Saucy Santana, is an American rapper.
-He began his career as a makeup artist for the hip hop duo City Girls, and soon after embarked on a recording career in February 2019 with his debut single "Walk Em Like A Dog".
+He began his career as a makeup artist for the hip hop duo City Girls, and soon after embarked on a recording career in February 2019 with his debut single "Walk Em Like a Dog".
 Meanwhile, he became a recurring guest on the reality television franchise Love & Hip Hop: Miami.
 In 2021, Santana gained further prominence when his singles "Walk" and "Here We Go" spawned viral challenges on TikTok.
-That same year, he released the song "Material Girl," and later released the song's remix "Material Gworrllllllll!" with Madonna.
+That same year, he released the song "Material Girl", and later released the song's remix "Material Gworrllllllll!" with Madonna.

 Early life

-Santana was born to Adrienne Spain on October 8, 1993.
+Santana was born in Bridgeport, Connecticut on October 8, 1993.
 He grew up in Bridgeport, Connecticut, before moving to Florida when he was 10 years old.
 Santana is of Afro-Dominican descent through his grandmother.
 He started his career in the music industry by working as a makeup artist for City Girls, and started rapping in February 2019 when he created a theme song for the podcast that he hosted with his friends at the time.